kenan-rhoton/card-game/CONTRIBUTING.md

 - **backend/Dockerfile**: Defines how the Docker image for the backend will be built and run
 - **backend/project.clj**: Defines the project dependencies and entry point
-- **backend/test/card_game/**: Contains all the unit tests for the code.
+- **backend/test/**: Contains all the unit tests for the code, following the same structure as src/.
 Remember that a unit test must be done *before* the actual code.
-- **backend/src/card_game/**: Contains the code that will run in production, the actual logic.
+- **backend/src/rules**: Contains the code that will run in production, the actual logic.
-- **backend/src/card_game/persistence.clj**: This is the only file to interact directly with the database.
+- **backend/src/persistence/persistence.clj**: This is the only file to interact directly with the database.
 All database calls *must* pass through here.
-- **backend/src/card_game/api_handler.clj**: This is the only file to interact directly with frontend.
+- **backend/src/api/handler.clj**: This is the only file to interact directly with frontend.
 Any actions to take as a response to a frontend call *must* be defined here.

 ## Frontend structure